eduardovillao/action-after-payment-confirmed-woocommerce/README.md

-# Action after confirm payment on Wocommerce
+# Action after confirm payment on WooCommerce
-Snippet to start specific function after payment is confirmed on Woocommerce.
+Snippet to start specific function after payment is confirmed on WooCommerce.
 In this example, after payment is comfirmed set the new value to user.

 ```
 function checkPayment ($order_id) {